The world's most luxurious airport hotels

 The hotel highlight, however, is the lobby bar, which is flanked by 60-foot palm trees and serves strong cocktails well past midnight.

-citizenM Paris Charles de Gaulle Airport Hotel
+citizenM at Charles de Gaulle Airport, Paris

-The rooms at the citizenM at CDG are proof that luxurious doesn't necessarily mean lavish.
+The rooms at the citizenM at CDG are proof that luxurious doesn't necessarily mean lavish -- plus it's a social-media influencer's dream.

 With their compact size and modern-minimalist aesthetic, they're not flashy but still luxe.
 Think wall-to-wall windows, king-size beds, touchscreen lighting and room controls, and free movies on demand.